correctness-workshop/2023/index.md

 ----
 ### <a class="anchor" name="submissions"> Submissions and Format </a>

-Authors are invited to submit manuscripts in English structured as technical or experience papers at a length of at least **6 pages** but not exceeding **8 pages** of content, including everything except references.
-Submissions must use the [IEEE format](https://www.ieee.org/conferences/publishing/templates.html).
+Authors are invited to submit manuscripts in English structured as technical or experience papers at a length of at least **6 pages** but not exceeding **8 pages** of content (2-column), including everything except references.
+Submissions must use the [ACM proceedings template](https://www.acm.org/publications/proceedings-template).
+Latex users, please use the “sigconf” option.

 <!--Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore via TCHPC.-->
 Submitted papers will be peer-reviewed by the Program Committee and accepted papers will be published by IEEE Xplore.